About Edgar Cayce

 It is to function as a transforming community encouraging deeper acquaintances with the A.R.E. and the perspectives in the readings by those finding them worthwhile and bringing all seekers the opportunity to make practical application of the Edgar Cayce legacy.

-To build a community at the grass roots level by carrying out the A.R.E. mission and ideal: “To make manifest the love of God and man”
+Utilizing the principle belief of ONE GOD, a GOD OF LOVE residing in all humanity, to build a community at the grassroots level by carrying out the A.R.E. mission and ideal: “To make manifest the love of God and man”

-- To assist the A.R.E. and the Regions, in providing an environment that encourages an understanding of the soul’s journey, through the application of the concepts and principles contained in the Edgar Cayce readings.
+- To assist the A.R.E. in providing an environment that encourages an understanding of the soul’s journey, through the application of the concepts and principles contained in the Edgar Cayce readings.

 - To support the A.R.E. volunteers to implement this vision in each local area within our boundaries by: